kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">

-> **Note**: You can alternatively enter the secret shown on the second modal on Authenticator to add your account.
+> **Note**: You can alternatively enter the secret shown on the second modal on Authenticator by clicking on the top far right icon.

 Enter the current valid 2FA code shown on Authenticator: